EnterpriseDB/barman/old_docs/barman-cloud-backup-keep.1.md

 Extra options for the aws-s3 cloud provider:
   --endpoint-url ENDPOINT_URL
-                        Override default S3 endpoint URL with the given one -P AWS_PROFILE, --aws-profile AWS_PROFILE
+                        Override default S3 endpoint URL with the given one

+  --aws-irsa
+                        uses the iam role service account instead of aws profile (recommended if running from an eks pod)

+  -P AWS_PROFILE, --aws-profile AWS_PROFILE
                         profile name (e.g. INI section in AWS credentials file)